 From 2011 until 2015, she worked in private practice in Fredericton at Mitchell & Dumouchel Law Office.

 Shelley has appeared in all levels of court in New Brunswick.
 Her primary areas of practice are:

 - Family Law – Divorces, Separation Agreements, Domestic Contracts, Adoptions, Custody, Access and Child Support;

 - Real Estate – Purchase and sale of residential properties;

 - Wills and Estates – preparation of Wills, Power of Attorneys, Letters Probate and Letters of Administration;

-- Elder law – Applications under the Infirm Persons Act; and
+- Elder law – Applications under the Infirm Persons Act;

 - Workplace Investigations and Assessments.

 A native of Perth- Andover, NB, Shelley lives with her family in Fredericton.
 In addition to raising a family and practicing law, Shelley is one of the founders of the Oromocto Legal Clinic, a volunteer for Pro Bono Students Canada, and an alternate Chairperson for the Mental Health Act Review Board.

 Sarie Durelle - Paralegal